phanhoang1205/Weighted-Probabilistic-Frequent-Itemset-Mining/README.md

     java WPFI_Algorithm
 ```

-For more specific parameter tunning, you should follow the instruction in README file int the **source** folder
+For more specific parameter tunning, you should follow the instruction in README file in the **source** folder